 - Innate flexibility and adaptability.
 A modern, flexible, and scalable architecture must be able to support quick expansion and re-application of system components to new areas.

 - Cost efficiency.
-Transformations are meant to optimize everything, including government spending.
+Innovation in the public sector is meant to optimize everything, including government spending.
 The initial investments into software development, equipment, and training should be paid off in the long run by the increased efficiency of services, removal of redundant offices, and other forms of savings.

 Key public sector technologies

 In the past, governments tended to treat technology as a purely supportive element of their systems and structures.
-Complex, non-interactive websites coupled with internal management and communication tools formed the technology layer of the public domain.
+Complex, non-interactive websites coupled with internal management and communication tools formed the layer of the public sector technology.
 In the emerging world of digital governments, technology is the foundation and the binding force between various services, agencies, functions, and activities taking place in the public space.

 Although it is fairly difficult to provide accurate mapping of technologies to particular areas of application (as there is substantial overlap between them), here are some notable trends and prospective use cases for technologies entering the public domain.

 On the lowest level, digital government systems will be based on decentralized cloud databases and platforms with rich APIs facilitating their integration into other systems.
-These solutions will provide round-the-clock, universal access to a wide range of essential government services and data, and will be used for collecting and processing large volumes of data coming from users, IoT devices, various services, and so on.
+These services will provide round-the-clock, universal access to a wide range of essential public sector solutions and data and will be used for collecting and processing large volumes of data coming from users, IoT devices, various services, and so on.

 Business process automation is one of the fundamental elements of any digital transformation process.
 Starting deep inside complex government systems, automation practices eventually spread throughout the entire infrastructure and become the primary driver of growing efficiency.
 Advanced automation scenarios involving RPA (Robotic Process Automation) can dramatically reduce process delays or eliminate them altogether, minimize the risk of human errors, and improve the overall quality of services provided to citizens.